Getting Started

 }'

-You should see in the Drasi Server console that the log-reaction is now subscribed to both queries.
+You should see in the Drasi Server console that the log-reaction is created and subscribed to both queries.

 Also, if you open the Drasi Server config file (getting-started.yaml), you’ll see that the new query has been added to the queries section, and the log-reaction configuration has been updated to include both queries.
 Drasi Server automatically updates the config file when you make changes through the REST API, so the config file is always an up-to-date representation of your running Drasi Server configuration.